StanfordVL/sail-blog-new-post/_posts/2021-07-26-robomimic.md

 ## Study Design

-In this section, we summarize the tasks (5 simulation and 3 real), datasets (3 different variants), algorithms (6 offline methods, including 3 imitation and 3 batch reinforcement), and observations spaces (2 main variants) that we explored in our study.
+In this section, we summarize the tasks (5 simulation and 3 real), datasets (3 different variants), algorithms (6 offline methods, including 3 imitation and 3 batch reinforcement), and observation spaces (2 main variants) that we explored in our study.

 ### Tasks